asimovpp/asimov-ccs/CONTRIBUTING.md

 We request that contributions are based on, and target, the `upstreaming` branch - this will help us to upstream the contributions.
-The `upstreaming` branch is kept in sync with the `develop` branch - ASiMoV-CCS developers should ensure the `upstream` branch is up to date when reviewing any pull requests, and that the proposed changes are compatible with this.
+The `upstreaming` branch is kept in sync with the `develop` branch - ASiMoV-CCS developers should ensure the `upstreaming` branch is up to date when reviewing any pull requests, and that the proposed changes are compatible with this.
 Once a contribution is accepted, the ASiMoV-CCS developer should merge the `upstreaming` branch into `develop` on the main repository and this will be reflected in the public repository.